-When the Stop Configurator Service Routine on Host menu selection is made, an emergency shutdown routine is initiated for TPM.
+After entering the TPM password, an emergency shutdown routine is initiated for TPM.
 You are not prompted with an "Are-You-Sure" message.
 Once the TPM service routine has been killed, no commands can be issued, and anyone with a web browser receives the standard error message indicating the host is not found.
 After TPM is shut down, the message shown in Figure 3-77 appears.